isomerpages/moe-admiraltysec/_sec-1-registration-2025/Prep for the 1st Day of School/Textbooks and Uniforms.md

 </p>
 </li>
 <li>
-<p>Exchange can be made within30 days with proof of purchase and the uniforms
+<p>Exchange can be made within 30 days with proof of purchase and the uniforms
 must be in good condition (it must not be washed or stained).
 Please note that socks are non-exchangeable due to hygiene issues.</p>
 </li>